Corporate Office Properties Trust (NYSE:OFC) Releases Quarterly Earnings Results, Misses Estimates By $0.02 EPS

-Corporate Office Properties Trust (NYSE:OFC) posted its quarterly earnings data on Wednesday.
-The real estate investment trust reported $0.52 earnings per share for the quarter, missing the consensus estimate of $0.54 by ($0.02), Fidelity Earnings reports.
-Corporate Office Properties Trust had a return on equity of 3.49% and a net margin of 9.67%.
+Corporate Office Properties Trust (NYSE:OFC) announced its quarterly earnings results on Wednesday.
+The real estate investment trust reported $0.52 earnings per share for the quarter, missing analysts’ consensus estimates of $0.54 by ($0.02), Fidelity Earnings reports.
+Corporate Office Properties Trust had a net margin of 9.67% and a return on equity of 3.49%.

 The business also recently declared a quarterly dividend, which was paid on Friday, January 15th.
 Investors of record on Thursday, December 31st were given a dividend of $0.275 per share.
-This represents a $1.10 dividend on an annualized basis and a yield of 4.08%.
 The ex-dividend date was Wednesday, December 30th.
-Corporate Office Properties Trust’s dividend payout ratio is currently 54.19%.
+This represents a $1.10 annualized dividend and a yield of 4.08%.
+Corporate Office Properties Trust’s dividend payout ratio (DPR) is presently 54.19%.

-Several research analysts have recently weighed in on the company.
-Zacks Investment Research cut Corporate Office Properties Trust from a “buy” rating to a “hold” rating in a research report on Wednesday, October 21st.
-Wells Fargo & Company raised Corporate Office Properties Trust from an “equal weight” rating to an “overweight” rating and increased their price target for the company from $26.00 to $30.00 in a research report on Thursday, December 10th.
-Smith Barney Citigroup raised Corporate Office Properties Trust from a “neutral” rating to a “buy” rating in a research report on Tuesday, December 15th.
-Mizuho raised Corporate Office Properties Trust from a “neutral” rating to a “buy” rating and increased their price target for the company from $27.00 to $30.00 in a research report on Monday, January 11th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised Corporate Office Properties Trust from a “neutral” rating to a “buy” rating and increased their price target for the company from $24.00 to $30.00 in a research report on Tuesday, December 15th.
-Six equities research analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
-The stock currently has an average rating of “Buy” and a consensus target price of $28.50.
+Several brokerages have commented on OFC.
+Zacks Investment Research downgraded shares of Corporate Office Properties Trust from a “buy” rating to a “hold” rating in a research note on Wednesday, October 21st.
+Wells Fargo & Company raised shares of Corporate Office Properties Trust from an “equal weight” rating to an “overweight” rating and boosted their price objective for the company from $26.00 to $30.00 in a research report on Thursday, December 10th.
+Mizuho upgraded Corporate Office Properties Trust from a “neutral” rating to a “buy” rating and increased their target price for the stock from $27.00 to $30.00 in a report on Monday, January 11th.
+Raymond James upgraded Corporate Office Properties Trust from a “market perform” rating to an “outperform” rating and set a $28.00 price target on the stock in a report on Tuesday, October 27th.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upgraded Corporate Office Properties Trust from a “neutral” rating to a “buy” rating and increased their price objective for the stock from $24.00 to $30.00 in a report on Tuesday, December 15th.
+Six research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+The stock has an average rating of “Buy” and a consensus target price of $28.50.

 Corporate Office Properties Trust Company Profile